Abhix9898/Diabetes-Prediction/README.md

 - **Performance Analysis**: Evaluates models based on accuracy, precision, and recall.
 Includes detailed visualizations of model performance.
 - **Data Visualization**: Uses Matplotlib and Seaborn for insightful visualizations of the dataset distribution and model outcomes.

-## Contributing

-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
-Please ensure to update tests as appropriate.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.